SOFTS-Raw sugar edges up on tight supplies, weather worries

 SUGAR

-* Dealers said there remained concerns that the El Nino weather event could curb production in India and Thailand.
+* Dealers said the market had been boosted by supply tightness and concern that the El Nino weather event could curb production in India and Thailand.

 * A test of Russia's sugar beet, the second this year, showed an average root weight of 173 grammes compared with 144 grammes in July last year, the Russian Sugar Producers' Union industry lobby said on Friday.